uc-r/uc-r.github.io/analytics/predictive/mars.md

 <div class="figure" style="text-align: center">
 <img src="/public/images/analytics/mars/grid-search-1.png" alt="Figure 5: Cross-validated RMSE for the 30 different hyperparameter combinations in our grid search.
 The optimal model retains 34 terms and includes up to 2$^{nd}$ degree interactions."  />
-<p class="caption">Figure 5: Cross-validated RMSE for the 30 different hyperparameter combinations in our grid search.
+<p class="caption" style="font-size:15px">Figure 5: Cross-validated RMSE for the 30 different hyperparameter combinations in our grid search.
 The optimal model retains 34 terms and includes up to 2$$^{nd}$$ degree interactions.</p>
 </div>

 The above grid search helps to focus where we can further refine our model tuning.
 As a next step, we could perform a grid search that focuses in on a refined grid space for `nprune` (i.e. comparing 25-40 terms retained).
 However, for brevity we will leave this as an exercise for the reader.